code-troopers/android-betterpickers/README.md

 =========================

 Android-BetterPickers is presented as an [Android library project][7].
-A standalone JAR is not possible due to the theming capabilities offered by the indicator widgets.
+A standalone JAR is not possible due to the theming capabilities offered by the DialogFragments.

 You can include this project by [referencing it as a library project][8] in Eclipse or ant.